 There are also some farm birds hopping around free near the barn.
 This rooster had gorgeous feathers.
 He was walking around crowing his head off.

-One of things that keeps me coming back is the scenery along the walking trails here.
-There are several trails in the park.
+There's a play barn for kids.
+Plus, there are several trails in the park.
 One of them leads you past the birdie suburb!
 Yup, you can visit Swallowville with dozens of condos for resident swallows.

-I don't know if you can see this, but the last time we were there, this peacock was trying to dig a hole for himself in this bush.
+The last time we were there, this peacock was trying to dig a hole for himself in this bush.
 Maybe he was trying to escape the heat that day!

 There is a small interpretation centre and shop onsite with some snacks in machines but if you're planning on lunch you should bring your own.
 There are picnic tables available.